playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-colyseus.md

 When playing the Scene, you should see a message in the browser's console whenever a new client joins the room.

-Now, for the visual representation, we need to clone the "Player" object, and keep a local reference to the cloned object based on their `sessionId`, so we can operate on them later:
+For the visual representation, we need to clone the "Player" object, and keep a local reference to the cloned object based on their `sessionId`, so we can operate on them later:

 ```typescript
 // ...